purescript-freedom/purescript-freedom/docs/02-Concepts.md

 Because `purescript-freedom` doesn't want to get people lost when writing codes.

 The latter examples are virtual list, css transition (with view lifecycle).
-In a common virtual DOM, views that affect the drawing process like these are implemented using local state.
+In a common virtual DOM, views that affect the rendering process like these are implemented using local state.
 And its local state is completely unrelated to the domain logic.
 In such case, We will think "want to hide implementation details in its view".